 The Consultant will work closely with the legal consultant and the general consultant who will be organizing consulting work across the pilot projects in all of the above referenced sectors, monitoring the work of sector consultants and implementation of pilot projects, supporting regulator and pilot companies in implementation, ensuring information exchange and flow among various stakeholders during the whole project, and ensuring that work and recommendations of sector consultants are consistent across sectors and are in line with recommendations made in Phase 1.

-Assignment Duration: The duration of the assignment is expected to be up to 18 months.
-However, the Consultant is expected to provide support and consultations via e-mail, telephone and video calls to the Government and EBRD until the final stage of passing and adopting proposed amendments to the legislation.
+Assignment Duration: The duration of this assignment is expected to be up to 18 months.
+However, the Consultant is expected to provide support and consultations via e-mail, telephone and video calls to the Government of Kazakhstan and the EBRD until the final stage of passing and adopting proposed amendments to the legislation.

 Status of the selection process: Interested firms or group of firms are hereby invited to submit expressions of interest.

-- Key expert 4: Tariff regulation specialist with the relevant practical experience in tariff regulation agencies;
+- Key expert 4: Regulation specialist with the relevant experience with existing tariff regulation;

-- Key expert 5: Accounting specialist with experience and knowledge sufficient to deliver quality of accounting data and cost determination (fixed versus variable), as well as create accounting databases;
+- Key expert 5: Accounting specialist with knowledge and experience sufficient to deliver quality of accounting data and cost determination (fixed versus variable), as well as create accounting databases.

 The Team leader and majority of the Consultant’s key experts should be fluent in both English and Russian.

-The Consultant’s key experts should be available to spend the majority of the time working on the assignment in Astana and in the city where the pilot company is located.
+The Consultant’s key experts should be available to spend the majority of the time working on the assignment in Astana.

 It is preferable that the Consultant has a local presence in Astana with video-/teleconferencing capacity.